osiyuk/lua-tutorial/README.md

 # Lua From Scratch

-This is a tutorial that walks you through writing a complete, production-ready implementation of a real programming language in 17,000 lines of C. You will be re-writing the [Lua source code](https://www.lua.org/source/5.3/) step-by-step, and by the end you will have a thorough understanding of every detail of every line of code of the Lua implementation.
+This is a tutorial that walks through writing a complete, production-ready implementation of a real programming language in 17,000 lines of C. By the end you will have a thorough understanding of every detail of the Lua implementation.

 The tutorial isn't done yet.
-It's actually still in the planning stages.
-It will probably take a long time to get done.
-You can [sign up here](http://eepurl.com/cIOGCD) to be notified when it's done, or maybe when part of it is ready for consumption.
+You can [sign up](http://eepurl.com/cIOGCD) to be notified when it's done, or maybe when part of it is ready for consumption.

 ## What you will implement